-The search page explains which State and Commonwealth rolls are included.
-More will be added in the future, but right now (31 Jan 2017) these are available:
+More rolls may be added in the future, but right now (UPDATED 13 Jan 2021) Findmypast lists these as available:

 - New South Wales: State electoral rolls 1903 and 1913, and Commonwealth electoral rolls 1935.
 100% have images.

 - South Australia: Commonwealth electoral rolls 1939, 1941 and 1943.
 100% have images.